 Why is my basement damp?
 How to fix basement moisture

 We recently had our basement finished, and everything was great for the first few months.
 But as we got into fall and it started to rain more, we noticed a bit of a damp basement smell.
-Do you know that awful, musty smell of a wet basement?
+You know, that awful, musty smell of a wet basement?
 It turns out we have moisture in the basement.
-Here is what you need to check and how to fix the moisture that is inside your basement.
+Luckily we got rid of it but there are several causes of a damp basement.
+Here is what you need to check and how to fix the moisture that is inside your wet basement.

 What causes a damp basement?